No G20 consensus on emissions mitigation targets at talks -source | Politics

 No G20 consensus on emissions mitigation targets at talks -source

-The failure to reach an agreement comes just a week after the G20 major economies' disagreement on phasing down fossil fuels following objections by some producer nations.
-India's environment minister Bhupendra Yadav said the G20 presidency will shortly issue an outcome statement and a chair summary instead of a joint communique.
+China and oil-rich Saudi Arabia backed away from making commitments in the G20 talks, members of a European delegation said.
+The EU's Environment Commissioner criticised the outcome of the three-day meeting in the Indian city of Chennai, which he said showed G20 countries were "nowhere" on their commitments to address climate change.

-Climate talks between representatives of the Group of 20 countries (G20) failed to reach a consensus on emission reduction and mitigation targets, an official said.
-Developed countries in the group demanded mitigation of greenhouse gas (GHG) emissions by 2025 to limit global warming to around 1.5°C, and a reduction of absolute GHG emissions by 43% by 2030.
+Climate talks between representatives of the Group of 20 countries (G20) have failed to reach a consensus on emission reduction and mitigation targets, an Indian official said on the last day of the discussions on Friday.
+Developed countries in the group demanded mitigation of greenhouse gas (GHG) emissions by 2025 and a reduction of absolute GHG emissions by 43% by 2030, all in a bid to contain global warming and stave off even worse heatwaves, wildfires and floods.

+Both demands were opposed by developing countries, the official, who did not want to be named, said.
+The developing countries said the overall mitigation targets - aimed at cutting or eliminating greenhouse gas emissions, or removing them from the atmosphere - would limit their ability to develop infrastructure and grow, the official said.

+They wanted the bloc to stick to the 2015 Paris Agreement that allowed different countries to tackle global warming in different ways depending on their circumstances, the official added.
+China and oil-rich Saudi Arabia backed away from making commitments in the G20 talks, members of a European delegation said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)